Skip to Main Content

 AutoMQ Cloud BYOC environments support deployment to managed Kubernetes platforms provided by major cloud providers such as AWS EKS, GCP GKE, Alibaba Cloud ACK, and Huawei Cloud CCE.
 This article introduces the basic concepts, architecture, and constraints of deploying AutoMQ to Kubernetes platforms.

-In this article, references to AutoMQ product service provider, AutoMQ service provider, and AutoMQ all specifically refer to AutoMQ HK Limited and its affiliates.
+In this article, mentions of AutoMQ product service providers, AutoMQ service providers, and AutoMQ all specifically refer to AutoMQ HK Limited and its subsidiaries.

 Deployment Architecture